 You need to decide the criteria you will choose for the location.
 An outside wall, as you say, makes it easier for the air-conditioning, ground floor makes it easier to install equipment, as you don’t need to carry it upstairs, and central is easiest for the cabling.

 You also need to consider the security.
-Dependant on the construction of the building, the first floor may be more secure as well.
+Dependent on the construction of the building, the first floor may be more secure as well.

 I suspect all the locations that have been chosen are, again as you say, valid depending on the criteria.